Mediation : Online Dispute Resolution Mediation : ODR new Call to vidhikarya care phone number+917604047601

 What are the penalties for committing bigamy in India?

-The marriage made in ignorance of the former marriage is known as bigamy and is defined and punished under Section 494 of IPC, and the punishment for bigamy is rigorous imprisonment which may extend to seven years, or fine, or both.
+The marriage made in ignorance of the former marriage is known as bigamy and is defined and punished under Section 494 of IPC, and the punishment for bigamy is rigorous imprisonment, which may extend to seven years, or fine, or both.
 Hiding a previous marriage is even worse since it can attract severe consequences.

 Can a second marriage be validated under any circumstances?

-A second marriage can only be approved, only if the first marriage is annulled, that is deemed to have been void by law, or if one’s spouse has been missing for some time not less than 7-8 years as provided in the law.
+A second marriage can only be approved, only if the first marriage is annulled, that is deemed to have been void by law, or if one’s spouse has been missing for some time, not less than 7-8 years, as provided in the law.

 Does the second wife have any legal rights?

-For the second wife to have those rights, the first marriage, if any, must be unlawful, and therefore, the second wife, as an unlawful co-wife has no legal status.
-However, the children of the second marriage have inheritance rights a thing that is only applicable to the rightful children of the deceased’s progenitors.
+For the second wife to have those rights, the first marriage, if any, must be unlawful, and therefore, the second wife, as an unlawful co-wife, has no legal status.
+However, the children of the second marriage have inheritance rights, a thing that is only applicable to the rightful children of the deceased’s progenitors.

 What should I do if I am accused of bigamy?

-In the event of such a case being brought against you, you need to collect any documents available, for instance, marriage certificates and tickets, and a fined lawyer so that he can defend you in court.
+In the event of such a case being brought against you, you need to collect any documents available, for instance, marriage certificates and tickets, and a lawyer so that he can defend you in court.

 How does a second marriage without divorce impact property rights?

-This can cause more problems because a second marriage that is not preceded by divorce might require legal issues overturned concerning property and succession as it relates to the second wife and children.
+This can cause more problems because a second marriage that is not preceded by divorce might require legal issues to be overturned concerning property and succession as it relates to the second wife and children.

 Is a live-in relationship a legal alternative to a second marriage without divorce?

-This means that non-marriage also known as live-in or cohabitation is a legal status in India and it does not confer the legal status of marriage besides it does not counteract the legal aspect of bigamy.
+This means that non-marriage, also known as live-in or cohabitation, is a legal status in India, and it does not confer the legal status of marriage; besides, it does not counteract the legal aspect of bigamy.

 Can a Hindu man have more than one wife?